SharjeelSafdar/project14c-virtual-lolly-app-event-driven/README.md

 - A Lamba function to perform the actual mutation on the DynamoDB table
 - Another Lambda function to call an AppSync mutation to inform the client side about the new lolly through an AppSync subscription
 - Another Lamba function to publish a message on SNS
+- Another Lambda function sends post request to GitHub api to trigger the workflow to rebuild and redeploy the Gatsby app.
 - A Step Functions State Machine to run these Lambda functions sequentially.
 - An EventBridge rule to invoke this state machine when the `createLolly` mutation is performed by the client side